liuqing-spin/mp_build_v10/README.md

  **5.3 Retain Header Records​**

-It is recommended that the starting PDB file for the -p_comoption retains the HEADER and SSBOND records to ensure the integrity of transmembrane region positioning and disulfide bond information.
+It is recommended that the starting PDB file for the -p_com option retains the HEADER and SSBOND records to ensure the integrity of transmembrane region positioning and disulfide bond information.

 ## 6. Citation